 Ken Haycock Student Conference Award

-The Ken Haycock Student Conference Award is intended to encourage leadership and professional activity among students by contributing $300 toward BC Library Conference expenses.
+The Ken Haycock Student Conference Award encourages leadership and professional activity among students by contributing $300 toward BC Library Conference expenses.
 BCLA will provide full basic conference registration for the award recipient.
 This is a valuable opportunity for MLIS students engage with members of the BC library community and network with individuals who may be crucial to future career aspirations.

 The Ken Haycock Student Conference Award is named in honour of Dr. Ken Haycock, who is a luminary in the provincial and national library sector.
-Ken is research professor of management and organization with the Marshall School of Business at the University of Southern California where he develops and directs graduate programs in library and information management.
-He was previously director at the San Jose School of Library and Information Science, building it into the largest program in the world with four degrees and 2,800 students in the MLIS program in 14 countries, and at the School of Library, Archival and Information Studies at the University of British Columbia, introducing with colleagues the joint MAS/MLIS program, First Nations concentration, MA in children’s literature and PhD program.
+Ken lives in Vancouver and is research professor (honourary) with the Center for Library Leadership and Management at the University of Southern California where he was previously research professor of management and organization with the Marshall School of Business.
+At the Marshall School of Business he developed and directed graduate programs in library and information management.
+Ken was previously director at the San Jose School of Library and Information Science, building it into the largest program in the world with four degrees and 2,800 students in 14 countries, and at SLAIS at UBC, introducing with colleagues the joint MAS/MLIS program, First Nations concentration, MA in children’s literature and PhD program.
 Prior to the academy, he was a member of the senior management team of the Vancouver School Board, responsible for curriculum and program development and implementation, curriculum resources and technologies and staff development for 7,000 employees at 115 sites.

 His consultancies, as senior partner with Ken Haycock & Associates Inc., include leadership development and coaching as well as governance, organizational and program reviews.
 In the broader community Ken has been a public library trustee, elected school board member and chair, elected municipal councillor and served on dozens of government and community boards as diverse as publishing, elimination of sexism, race relations and community services.